KaisarSec/Operation1-Lab-Files/README.md

 1. Download a Linux Virtual Machine of choice

-2. Install git on the Virtual Machine
+2. Install git on the VM

 3. Install Ansible